Donate

 • The living situation does not negatively impact the lives of any young children in the home.

-Living with family is not advised if:
+Living with family may not work well if:

 • The main caregiver is single, ill, or elderly.